GraphicsProgramming/blog/blog/2025/2025-01-10-fft-bloom-optimized-to-the-bone-in-nabla/index.md

 $N_1$ and $N_2$ also turn out to be PoT, but that's irrelevant.

 What this all means is that the end result is not just a polypahse filter, but rather a pure upsampling process.
-Our spectral interpolation is exacly equivalent to upsampling with a tent filter: that is, the result is exactly the same as introducing $N_1 - 1$ zeros between samples along the $x$-axis, $N_2 - 1$ zeros between samples along the $y$-axis, and then convolving the result with a tent filter (the linear interpolation performed by HW samplers is exactly the same as a convolution with a tent).
+Our spectral interpolation is exacly equivalent to upsampling with a tent filter: that is, the result is exactly the same as introducing $N_1 - 1$ zeros between samples along the $x$-axis, $N_2 - 1$ zeros between samples along the $y$-axis, and then convolving the result with a tent filter whose finite support is exactly the length between two pixels in the original spectrum (the linear interpolation performed by HW samplers is exactly the same as a convolution with a tent).

 This is very neat!
 It means we get no spatial aliasing (since it's integral upsampling).
 In an upsampling process (also called interpolation) the convolution with a filter after the expansion (filling with zeros) is meant